VIKRANTvr/Backend_Traini8_VikrantRawat/README.md

 spring.datasource.url=jdbc:mysql://localhost:3306/traini8?useSSL=false&serverTimezone=UTC
 spring.datasource.username=root
 spring.datasource.password=root

-# Hibernate properties
 spring.jpa.database-platform=org.hibernate.dialect.MySQL8Dialect
 spring.jpa.hibernate.ddl-auto=update
 spring.jpa.show-sql=true

-Build and Run the Application:
+## Build and Run the Application:

-## Build and run the Spring Boot application using the command:
+Build and run the Spring Boot application using the command:

 The application will start running on http://localhost:8080.

 ## Database Setup
-To work with MySQL and view the data, you can use MySQL Workbench or any MySQL client.
+To work with MySQL and view the data, you can use MySQL Workbench.

 Create a database in MySQL Workbench:

 CREATE DATABASE traini8_db;

 Schema: The application will automatically create the necessary tables based on the entity classes during runtime (via Hibernate).

 ### API Testing with Postman
 You can test the APIs using Postman:

-## Import the Postman Collection:

-If you have a pre-configured collection, you can import it into Postman.

 ## POST Request - Create Training Center: